antarctica/ansible-mysql-server/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Installs and secures MySQL database server
+Installs and secures MySQL database server with an optional app database

 ## Overview